nfultz/AWR.Athena/README.md

 Installing and using the JDBC driver package is handled automatically.

 ## What if I want to do other cool things with Athena and R?

-Most database functionality is provided via actually provided by RJDBC, but if you have Athena-specific features in mind, please open a ticket on the feature request, or even better, submit a pull request :)
+Most database functionality is actually provided by RJDBC, but if you have Athena-specific features in mind, please open a ticket on the feature request, or even better, submit a pull request :)

 ## It doesn't work here!